The school catchment trap: one street can cost you $100k

 What to look out for

 Check the catchment before your first inspection, not after.
 If the school is a key reason you are looking in that area, confirm the boundary has not changed recently.
 Look at both primary and secondary catchments as they are often different.
 And if a listing says "close to great schools," check whether "close to" means "in the catchment of."
 They are not the same thing.
+Bring our inspection checklist to the open home so you cover everything in one visit.

 The data is public.
 It just takes time to find.
 That is exactly the kind of thing housematch is built for.